Volume 28, Issue 3 (2024) MJSP 2024, 28(3): 46-83 | Back to browse issues page

 XML Persian Abstract Print

-1- PhD of Geography and Rural Planning, Faculty of Geography, University of Tehran, Tehran, Iran. , n.zali54@gmail.com
+2- PhD in Geography and Rural Planning, University of Tehran, Tehran, Iran.

-3- Department of Management, Faculty of Management, Borujerd Islamic Azad University, Borujard, Iran.
+3- M.A. in Public Administration, Borujerd Islamic Azad University, Borujard, Iran.

-4- Assistant Professor, Department of Art and Architecture, Payame Noor University (PNU), Tehran, Iran.
+4- Assistant Professor in Art and Architecture, Payame Noor University (PNU), Tehran, Iran.

-The ecological capacity and balance assessment determines which human activities can be carried out in each land zone, and conversely, which activities cannot be carried out in each zone or would not be economically viable or would be detrimental to environmental sustainability.
-This research aims to preserve environmental capabilities by testing and evaluating the ecological potential in Lorestan Province, which is experiencing a rapid urban expansion.
-To this end, the ecological capacity of Lorestan Province for settlement expansion is determined, alongside identifying the opportunities, capabilities, and limitations of the region's land resources as a basis for effective planning.
-The study employs a land capability analysis method founded on an ecological model designed using fuzzy land-use planning.
-Among various criteria and options affecting land capability, three main options—agricultural capability, forestry, and urban-residential development—were examined.
-Extensive environmental and ecological potentials serve as limiting factors for urban development.
-Approximately 94% of the province's area is suitable for settlement and industrial development; however, this figure pertains only to areas designated for development, while about 6% of the land lacks ecological capacity for such growth.
-Therefore, strengthening urban green infrastructure, promoting biodiversity-friendly agricultural development, and implementing measures such as forest restoration to enhance regional vegetation cover are essential.
+The assessment of ecological capacity and balance evaluates the permissible human activities within each land zone, while also identifying activities that are either infeasible, lack economic viability, or adversely affect environmental sustainability.
+This investigation seeks to safeguard environmental functions through the analysis and evaluation of ecological potential in Lorestan Province, which is undergoing significant urbanization.
+In pursuit of this objective, the ecological capacity for settlement expansion within Lorestan Province is assessed, alongside the identification of the opportunities, capabilities, and constraints inherent in the region's land resources, thereby establishing a foundation for effective planning.
+The research utilizes a land capability analysis methodology based on an ecological framework developed through fuzzy land-use planning techniques.
+Among the myriad criteria and variables influencing land capability, three primary factors—agricultural potential, forestry, and urban-residential development—were scrutinized.
+Significant environmental and ecological potentials act as critical constraints on urban development.
+Approximately 94% of the province’s territory is deemed suitable for residential and industrial advancement; however, this statistic pertains exclusively to areas earmarked for development, while approximately 6% of the land exhibits insufficient ecological capacity to support such expansion.
+Consequently, it is imperative to enhance urban green infrastructure, foster biodiversity-oriented agricultural practices, and implement initiatives such as forest restoration to improve regional vegetation cover.

 Article Type: Original Research | Subject: civil planning